webcaetano/mQ/readme.md

 ### oV
 (One Value)
-Return a single value of A single Row oV(sql)
+Return a single value of A single Row.

+oV(sql)

 ```php